NegritoSama/Projects/README.md

 # Personal-Projects

 Hello!!
-My name is Andrew Magaña and these are all of my projects that I have built in my own free time :)
+My name is Andrew Magaña and these are all of my projects that I have built in my own free time so far

-Right now I have a few python and C projects but I plan to upload java and HTMLas well
+Right now I have a few python and C projects but I plan to upload java and HTMLas well with the more I learn